tidiane-camaret/tidiane-camaret.github.io/_posts/2021-03-20-apprendre-tout-seul-les-regles-du-jeu-en.markdown

 ![img1](/assets/images/q_learning/im1.gif)
-*A pacman game : two states, two possible actions.*
+*A pacman game : two states (invicible mode, non invincible mode) and two possible corresponding actions (*

 This way of programming an AI, called **Finite State Machine**, is a simple method allowing to create agents that can adapt to the game environment.
 Lets try for example to write the list of states and actions for a tic-tac-toe game :